pixelny/handbook/international-travel-guide.md

 * Have your passport, ESTA, invitation letter, and hotel address ready.
 * Ensure your devices are charged up and turned on.
 Customs may balk at a bricked phone or laptop.
 * Common questions:
   * Purpose of your visit?
-Here for a business meeting in Chicago.
+Here for a business meeting in New York.
   * Here to do work?
 Nope!
-Here on business, meeting with Basecamp.
+Here on business, meeting with Pixel.
   * Where are you staying?
-Crowne Plaza Chicago West Loop.
-733 West Madison, Chicago IL 60661.
-Front desk: +1 312 829 5000.
+State your hotel or AirBnB address.
 * Be straighforward and truthful.
 You're legit!
 No need to be cagey or misleading.

 ## Checklist: When You Arrive

 * Let us know!
-Mention in the meetup Campfire when you're through customs and have arrived in the US.
+Mention in the meetup Slack when you're through customs and have arrived in the US.
 * Touch ID: Reenable on your phone, tablet, and laptop.
 * Dropbox: Log in and reconnect, but only if needed during travel.
-* Basecamp app: Reinstall on your phone, tablet, and laptop.
+* Pixel app: Reinstall on your phone, tablet, and laptop.
-* 1Password: Add the Basecamp team back to your apps.
-Holler in SIP and we'll add you back to the Basecamp team.
+* 1Password: Add the Pixel team back to your apps.
+Holler in SIP and we'll add you back to the Pixel team.
-* Email apps: Add your @basecamp.com account again.
+* Email apps: Add your @pixel-ny.com account again.
-* Basecamp source code: Download and restore the archive of your Basecamp git repos, but only if needed during travel.
+* Pixel source code: Download and restore the archive of your Pixel git repos, but only if needed during travel.
 * Other sensitive documents: Download and restore, but only if needed during travel.

 ## Checklist: When You Return